otenycom/netpy/docs/MODULARITY_ARCHITECTURE.md

 2. TypeKind is `Interface` OR `Error` (for generated types)
 3. Type name ends with "Values" and is not "IRecordValues"
 4. Type is not generic (distinguishes from `IRecordValues<T>`)

+**Why is the unified interface (`IResPartner`) project-specific?**
+Each project that references multiple addons gets its own unified interface containing ALL visible extensions:
+- Test project references Base + Sale + Purchase → `IResPartner : IPartnerBase, IPartnerSaleExtension, IPartnerPurchaseExtension`
+- Sale addon only references Base → `IResPartner : IPartnerBase, IPartnerSaleExtension`
+- This enables `env.Create()` to return the most specific interface for that project

 ## Performance